-- Acquire knowledge of the scientific method of inquiry for the study of social phenomena - Develop an understanding of the Research process and basic Research skills - Demonstrate an understanding into the different methods of data collection and sampling. - Enabled to apply statistical measures in Social Work Research.
+- Acquire knowledge of the scientific method of inquiry for the study of social phenomena - Develop an understanding of the research process and basic research skills - Demonstrate an understanding into the different methods of data collection and sampling. - Gain knowledge of measures of central tendency, measures of dispersion, inferential statistics and its uses in Social work Research.